-Filling in your form
+Filling in your tax return

-Form IT-205 has been designed to let us use the latest scanning and image-processing equipment.
-Rectangular boxes and white entry areas have been printed on the form to guide you in making your handwritten entries.
+Form IT-205 has been designed to let us use scanning and image-processing equipment.
+Boxes have been printed on the form to guide you in making your handwritten entries.
 This will enable our scanning equipment to more accurately read your return and let us process it more efficiently.
 Please spend a moment reviewing the method below for making your entries:

-- Please print (use black ink only; no red or other color ink or pencils, please) or type all X marks and money amounts in the boxes or spaces provided. - Do not use dollar signs, commas, decimal points, dashes, or any other punctuation marks or symbols.
+- Print (use black ink only; no red or other color ink or pencils, please) or type all X marks and money amounts in the boxes or spaces provided. - Do not use dollar signs, commas, decimal points, or any other punctuation marks or symbols.
 All necessary punctuation has been printed on the form.